- What does the program fee for Summer College for High School Students cover?

 - A resume highlighting your academic and non-academic experiences.

-- Language proficiency assessment results, if English is not your first language: TOEFL IBT, IELTS, or the English for International Students (EIS) assessment offered by the Duke University Graduate School.
+- Language proficiency assessment results, if English is not your first language: TOEFL, IELTS, or Duolingo English Test (DET).

 Your application will not be reviewed until it is complete, including payment of the application fee.
 Please use the application checklist to ensure you are submitting a complete application.

 You may enroll in one Duke class for academic credit.
 Please indicate four daytime class choices on your application, ranked in order of preference, and we will enroll you in your first choice if space allows.
 Course instructors will not make special accommodations or concessions for high school students, as the intent of this program is to provide a true and accurate Duke academic experience.

 You will live in a residence hall on Duke’s West Campus and be within a few minutes’ walking distance from classroom buildings, dining facilities, libraries, the Duke Gardens, and the student union.